Solomon's Stables: Cradle of Jesus

+At the chamber's southern end stands a rectangular basin that gave the room its name.
+Carved from a single block of white limestone, it has one end fashioned into a conch-like form resembling a pillow and is sheltered by a wooden domed canopy supported by four grey-marble columns.
+The basin may have originated in a Roman architectural setting dating to the 2nd or 3rd century AD.

+The room also incorporates Roman and Byzantine architectural elements bearing later Christian features.
+These may derive from a Byzantine structure at the site and have been deliberately defaced during the early Islamic period, or they may have been reused in the Crusader construction and defaced following the Ayyubid conquest.
+The western entrance incorporates a Roman architrave reused as a lintel.
+It is stylistically dated to the late 2nd or early 3rd century AD.
+Dozens of small crosses were incised on the northern wall, perhaps by Christian pilgrims.
+Separately, an ashlar in an ancient window frame bears an inscription dating from the late Second Temple period (1st century BC to 70 AD), and tentatively read as mšḥ yhw (משח יהו).

 Modern construction of the Marwani prayer hall

 Al-Marwani consists of two parts: The first section, corridors of the triple gate, consists of three corridors.
 The first corridor runs from the main door, the second is a hallway with storage, and the third is now closed with stone, possibly dating to the same period of the Umayyad.
 The second section, a large settlement area, consists of thirteen terraces of giant pillars.
 The weight of some of those stones is several tons.
 There is a high ceiling and a small door connecting the two sections.
 The area of Marwani is about four dunums, four point five acres, or precisely 3750 m2.
-It can accommodate approximately 4,000 worshipers.
+It can accommodate approximately 10,000 worshipers.

 This Musalla is the largest roofed area in Al-Aqsa and has 16 standing stone towers on strong stone pillars.
 It is entered by going down a flight of stairs near Bi'r al-Waraqah (under al-Qibli musalla) to the northeast of the al-Aqsa Mosque building, or down a newly constructed grand staircase to two northern arches near the east enclosure wall of al-Aqsa.

 In the winter of 1996 the Jerusalem Islamic Waqf acquired a permit to use Solomon's Stables as an alternative place of worship for occasional rainy days of the holy month of Ramadan.
 Later the Waqf declared that it aimed to create a mosque for 10,000 worshippers, making it the largest mosque in the country.
-This move was designed to strengthen the Muslim claim over the Temple Mount.
+This move has been alleged to have been designed to strengthen the Muslim claim over the Temple Mount.
 The Committee for the Prevention of Destruction of Antiquities on the Temple Mount, a group of Israeli archeologists, alleged that construction of the new prayer hall was an attempt by the Waqf to remove archeological evidence that a Jewish temple ever stood at the Temple Mount.